of institutions included in the National Student Survey 2023 for biosciences (non-specific).

-You will take 120 credits each year that you are based within the University.
-There is also the option to spend a year in industry or a year studying in Europe as part of this course.
-If you do decide to take up a year away, you won't study for a set amount of credits during that time, and the year will be marked as pass/fail.
-If you don't go away for a year, you will continue to progress through your studies within the University.
+This is a flexible and modular course which offers you choices in what you can study.
+There is the option to spend an additional year in industry or a year abroad as part of this course.
+If you do not go away for a year, you will continue to progress through your studies within the University.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 You will also choose two of the following option modules:

 You may be able to replace one option module with an elective module, studying a complementary subject, a language or an interdisciplinary topic.

 You will also study four option modules.
 You must choose at least two of the following modules:

 You can also choose two of the following modules: